On April

 20, the Sun began its month-long trek through Taurus (Latin for “bull”),

-the zodiacal sign assigned to the hierophant trump of the tarot.
+the zodiacal sign assigned to the Hierophant trump of the tarot.
 The

 sign Taurus belongs to the element earth and is ruled by the planet Venus (goddess of love), which is associated with the Empress trump